 You should choose the proper wood chips or wood chunks to get your desired smoky flavor and bark.
 Here, you can consider nut wood or fruitwood.

 It absolutely depends on your wish.
-You also have to choose how you use your woods, soak or dry.
+You also have to choose how you use your woods, soak or dry wood.
 Because soak woods give you some kinds of flavor and dry wood gives you another kind of flavor.

 The answer to this question is both yes and no. Do you puzzle by reading this line?
-Please wait for a second; we will solve the puzzle.
+Please wait for a second; I will solve the puzzle.

 The first thing is if you use foil paper to wrap the brisket, then it will increase the smoker’s temperature.
 As a result, the cooking process will speed up.
 So you will get a tender end of brisket and ruin the bark of it.

 Conversely, if you use butcher paper to wrap the brisket, it prevents direct heat from reaching the brisket.
 So the brisket will get indirect heat and slowly cook and offer you the incredible texture of the bark on your brisket.

 I hope now you have no confusion about wrapping your brisket when you expect to get a good bark.